Are Language Models Sensitive to Morally Irrelevant Distractors?: Limitations

 \section{Limitations}

-Our work has several limitations that we view as promising directions for future work.
-Although we evaluate multiple model families, our ablations are limited to a smaller range of models due to limited time and compute resources.
-Future work should explore factors like model size, instruction-tuning, or reasoning techniques more systematically.
-In addition, our method does not vary in order, intensity, or number of distractors.
-We also do not test interactive, multi-turn settings where context can accumulate.
-Finally, we evaluate only two benchmarks tied to specific moral frameworks, which are both written entirely in English and may leave out other task formats and other theoretical perspectives.
-Extending moral distractor analyses to additional models, datasets, and languages is important for testing the generality of our findings and identifying which aspects of distractor sensitivity are universal.
+While we manually review moral distractors to validate their moral irrelevance, we emphasize that the very notion of moral irrelevance is highly subjective and contextual.
+For this reason, we cannot guarantee the moral irrelevance of our dataset for all purposes.
+In addition, although we evaluate multiple model families, our visual distractor and ablation experiments are limited to a smaller range of models and datasets due to limited time and compute resources.
+Our method also does not vary position, intensity, or number of distractors, and we do not test interactive, multi-turn settings where context can accumulate.
+Future work should more systematically explore how the effects of moral distractors may vary with these different interaction paradigms and factors like model size, instruction-tuning, or reasoning techniques.
+Finally, we evaluate only three benchmarks tied to specific moral frameworks, which are both written entirely in English and may leave out other task formats or theoretical perspectives.
+Extending analyses to additional models, datasets, and languages remains an important direction of work for understanding the generalizability of sensitivity to moral distractors, particularly in multimodal settings.